noah-finestone/N-Queens-AI-Project/README.md

 The run time complexity of the hill-climbing technique is NP-complete such that its neither complete nor optimal but with random-restart, it depends on the number of restarts.
 So, with random-restart the time-complexity will be at worst O(n) - going through all the local peaks and at best it can be O(log n).

 ## How I overcame local optimas
-Most of my solutions hit a local optimum as can be show in my code where I print the number of local mins hit.
+Most of my solutions hit a local optimum as can be shown in my code where I print the number of local mins hit.
 To solve this, as stated before I use random-restart and generate a new random board state and run the algorithm again from this new state.
 I do this repeatedly until a board state with zero number of collisions is found.